bryanjeremysmith/BoundlessBites/README.md

 ## Description

-This project is a food blog where people with restrictive diets (vegan, gluten free, low fodmap etc) can post about a restaurant and what they were able to eat there, and if they were responsible with minding allergies.
-Posts can be filtered by diet type or allergy.
+This project is a food blog where people with restrictive diets (vegetarian, vegan, gluten free) can read about restaurants that support their diets.
+Restaurants can be filtered by diet type.

 ## Table of Contents